PY Ta 641: Discovery

 The outbreak of the Second World War suspended excavations at Pylos until 1952.
 PY Ta 641 was discovered in the same year, in two parts: the first was found on 4 June, and the second on 10 June.
-The tablet was found in what Blegen called the "chasm", an area at the edge of the Archives Complex filled with loose earth and stones which he considered had once been a wall, dismantled at some point between the medieval and modern period.
+The tablet was found in what Blegen called the "chasm", an area running along the right-hand edge of the Archives Complex.
+This area was filled with loose earth and stones which Blegen considered to be the remains of a wall, dismantled at some point between the medieval and modern period.
 The "chasm" itself contained around thirty to forty tablets, and a further forty fragments of tablets were found in an extension of the cutting beyond where Blegen considered the original wall to have been.

-Along with the rest of the Ta series, it was found in an area of the Archives Complex used to house tablets which had not yet been processed and filed, making it likely one of the last tablets to enter the archives at Pylos.
-Upon discovery, it was coated in lime, stored in a locked box and transported in late July to Athens.
+Along with the rest of the Ta series, PY Ta 641 was found in an area of the Archives Complex used to house tablets which had not yet been processed and filed, making it likely one of the last tablets to enter the archives at Pylos.
+After being excavated, it was coated in lime, stored in a locked box and transported in late July to Athens.
 The tablet would not be cleaned sufficiently to make it legible until 1953, at which point the first photographs of it were taken.